robotmay/dcos-docs/1.7/administration/installing/cloud/packet.md

     - key_file_path - The path to your ssh private key created in step 4 - defaults to ./packet-key

+5. Before applying the configuration, you will need to initialize the Packet.net terraform provider with `terraform init`.

-5. Also from that same directory, run `terraform apply` which will deploy the servers into your project at Packet, and run the DC/OS installation routine.
+6. Also from that same directory, run `terraform apply` which will deploy the servers into your project at Packet, and run the DC/OS installation routine.
 When it completes, you will see output similar to the following, but with the IP addresses assigned to your servers:

     ![terraform apply output](../../../img/packet_terraform_output.png)